jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

  - In the game, Esquie describes his moods as sometimes being Whee (happy) and sometimes being Whoo (sad)
  - Mechanically, I based Whoo on Melancholy, but for all creatures.
 Once I got the Whoo part down, the Whee part is obviously the opposite effect.
 And since sometimes one can feel a little bit of Whee and a little bit of Whoo, I've added the Fuse ability so that both halves can be cast at once.
+ - 4/11/2025: Went with stun counters for Whoo which gives the same effect but simplifies book-keeping as physical counters are involved.

 ## When One Falls // We Continue